HusseinLezzaik/Startup/Ideas.md

 81. Nano bots that go inside human, read his subconscious, bio info, etc.
 82. Spotify for Books
 83. Bridge the gap between city and villages other places in terms of wealth, health, education, etc
 84. Match talent with new parents.
 Since talent is equally distributed globally, what stops lots of people from becoming great founders is the cultural background of their parents.
 [Sam Altman, -37mins](https://conversationswithtyler.com/episodes/sam-altman/) says other thing than OpenAI he'd work on.
+Can work an AI to take care of people developing these skills and grow
 85. Make living in cities where there's lots of economic opportunities cheaper, by cheaper housing.
-There's already a high demand market for that.
+There's already a high demand market for that

 ## Industry
 1. AI